 Palenque is an ancient Mayan city that still stands in near perfect condition.
 It’s one of the most thoroughly investigated Mayan sites today and is considered to contain some of the best examples of Mayan sculpture and architecture in the world.

-Palenque is a medium-sized site, smaller than Chichen Itza, but it contains some of the finest architecture, sculpture, roof comb and bas-relief carvings that the Mayas produced.
-Much of the history of Palenque has been reconstructed from reading the hieroglyphic inscriptions on the many monuments; historians now have a long sequence of the ruling dynasty of Palenque in the 5th century and extensive knowledge of the city-state’s rivalry with other states such as Calakmul and Toniná.
+Palenque is a medium-sized site, smaller than Chichen Itza.
+It contains some of the finest architecture, sculpture, roof comb and bas-relief carvings that the Mayas produced.
+Much of the history of Palenque has been reconstructed from reading the hieroglyphic inscriptions on the many monuments.
+Historians now have a long sequence of the ruling dynasty of Palenque in the 5th century and extensive knowledge of the city-state’s rivalry with other states such as Calakmul and Toniná.

-By 2005, the discovered area covered up to 2.5 km2, but it is estimated that less than 10% of the total area of the city is explored, leaving more than a thousand structures still covered by jungle.
+By 2005, the discovered area covered up to 2.5 km2.
+It is estimated that less than 10% of the total area of the city is explored, leaving more than a thousand structures still covered by jungle.
 Palenque received 920,470 visitors in 2017.

 - The city of Palenque has its own airport, which you can fly to from Mexico City.
-There isn’t a whole lot happening there, but it’s in the jungle and there are quite a few restaurants with traditional dishes to try.
+There isn’t a whole lot happening there, but it’s in the jungle.
+Even though, there are quite a few restaurants with traditional dishes to try.

 - If you do go to Palenque, be prepared for humid weather and a lot of mosquitos!